DrugLib.com — Drug Information Portal

 Treatment Info

-Dosage & duration: 1 pill per day taken once per day for the period of 2 months
+Dosage & duration: 1 pill/day for 21 days taken once a day for the period of a year and a half

 Reported Results